tobydriscoll/udmath305/_notes/laplace-transform/50-impulses.md

 = -\sin(t) \sum_{m=1}^{10} u_{(2m-1)\pi,2m\pi}(t).$$

 So on intervals (odd,even) you get $-\sin(t)$, and on intervals (even,odd) you get zero.
 You keep kicking it and stopping it, over and over.

+---

+It's a little harder to summarize the continuous-impulse case with a formula, but the idea remains valid: a general forcing function is like a continuously varying impulse, each instant of which contributes to the motion.

 ## Weird derivatives